elm-bergen/starting-point/README.md

-# starting-point
+# Elm

-Condensed resources for people new to Elm
+Homepage: elm-lang.org

+TODO: Fill in more useful stuff